Housing Conditions and Overcrowding

 A warm, suitable and safe home is the minimum we should all expect, however there are indications that ethnic minority people in Wales (and in UK) experience poorer housing outcomes.
 This includes housing conditions and overcrowding.
 This page will help you consider key issues and actions you can take to address this.

-How does this link to Anti-racist Wales Action Plan?
+How does this link to the refreshed Anti-racist Wales Action Plan?

 What you need to know